mwdle/HomeAssistantConfig/README.md

     * Frigate's Port 8555 (for WebRTC) is bound to port 8555 on the host.
     * Frigate and MQTT can directly communicate.
     * Home Assistant and MQTT can directly communicate.
-    * Home Assistant and Frigate can directly communicate.
     * Home Assistant and RouterRebooter can directly communicate.
-    * Home Assistant and Music Assistant can directly communicate.
+    * Home Assistant and Music Assistant can communicate so long as you add your Reverse Proxy for MA to the Home Assistant Docker network using a *Docker Network Alias* to connect with.
+    * Home Assistant and Frigate can communicate so long as you add your Reverse Proxy for Frigate to the Home Assistant Docker network using a *Docker Network Alias* to connect with.

 6. Start the containers: